 3. My child feels burnt out after taking months of academic classes on Zoom.
 How will they stay engaged with Zoom camp activities?

 While academic classes can often feel like a chore, the activities at Camp Yalla are geared toward fun and play.
 Campers opt-in to electives that suit their interests and give them a sense of ownership over their day.
-In addition, our Yalla counselors are all former camp counselors and campers themselves and are motivated, and quite eager, to cultivate the best summer experience for your children.
+In addition, our Yalla counselors are all former camp counselors and campers themselves and are motivated to cultivate the best summer experience for your children.

 Our staff has been surveying and researching what has been successful educationally over Zoom so far, and we are excited to incorporate that into our camp, as well as re-evaluate the Zoom models that have been less successful.